Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

-\textit{Fractional winding and period doubling}.---The strong nonlinear regime ($\text{T}_4$ and $\text{T}_4'$) features four well-defined bands, which undergo mutual exchanges as $k$ varies from $0$ to $2\pi$, leading to fractional winding of each band.
-The nonlinear eigenstates also exchange with each other as $k$ varies across the BZ, which can be clearly seen by examining the overlap of the eigenstates between momenta $0$ and $k$: $F_{0,k}=|\langle\chi_{1,0}| \chi_{m,k}\rangle|^2$.
-As shown in Fig.~\ref{fig:period}a, $F_{0,k}$ recovers its initial value after $k$ traverses the BZ twice for strong nonlinearity, in contrast to once for weak nonlinearity.
+\textit{Fractional winding and period doubling}---The strong nonlinear regime ($\text{T}_4$ and $\text{T}_4'$) features four well-defined bands, which undergo mutual exchanges as $k$ varies from $0$ to $2\pi$, leading to fractional winding of each band.
+The nonlinear eigenstates also exchange with each other as $k$ varies across the BZ, as clearly seen by examining the overlap of the eigenstates between momenta $0$ and $k$: $F_{0,k}=|\langle\chi_{1,0}| \chi_{m,k}\rangle|^2$.
+As shown in Fig.~\ref{fig:period}a, for weak nonlinearity ($U<|\delta J|$), $F_{0,k}$ recovers its initial value after $k$ traverses the BZ once.
+By contrast, for strong nonlinearity ($U>J+|\delta J|$), $k$ needs to traverse the BZ twice before $F_{0,k}$ recovers.
 This period doubling constitutes a fundamental nonlinear effect different from single-particle systems with specific symmetries such as glide-reflection~\cite{Khan2024ObservationPerioddoublinga,Li2022BoseeinsteinCondensate,Zhang2017TwolegSuschriefferheeger,Holler2018TopologicalBloch} or non-Hermitian parity-time~\cite{PhysRevLett.116.133903,PhysRevLett.120.146402} symmetries.
 The underlying principle directly enables the generalization to period multiplexing~\cite{SUPP}.